Shaheed Minar, Kolkata: Features

 Known as the "Cloud kissing Monument" by Mark Twain, the Shaheed Minar is located at Esplanade in Central Kolkata in the north-east facet of the Maidan.
 The tower is 48 m high.
 It has a foundation based on the Egyptian style.
 The column is a combination of styles with a classical fluted column, a Syrian upper portion, and a Turkish dome.
 It has two balconies at the top.
 The top floor of the minar is accessible by a serpentine staircase, a total of 223 steps.
 It has a total of 218 steps until the top of the tower.

 The monument was erected by Burn & Company.

 Shaheed Minar Maidan

 The vast field to the south of Shaheed Minar, is known as the Shaheed Minar Maidan or the Brigade Ground.
 It has a history of being the site of political rallies and fairs.
-The first political meeting on the ground was presided over by Rabindranath Tagore to condemn the killing of a youth in Hijli by the British in 1931.
+The first political meeting on the ground was presided over by Rabindranath Tagore to condemn the killings of Santosh Kumar Mitra and Tarakeswar Sengupta by the Indian Imperial Police in 1931.
 The central bus terminus of the city is around the monument.